What is gout?

 Exercises that get you out of breath are particularly good for burning calories.
 You could try dancing, walking in hilly countryside or doubles tennis.

-It helps to find a sport or exercise you enjoy which you enjoy and will keep doing.
+It helps to find a sport or exercise which you enjoy and will keep doing.
 Some people find joining a leisure centre or sports club to be really fun and motivational.
 Have a look around and see what’s available in your area.

 You should avoid exercising during a flare up of gout, as it could make your pain worse.
 It’s important to rest and recover and begin exercising after the pain and swelling has gone down.